eikrt/freakout/README.md

 ## Summary

 A ball and paddle game in the style of breakout.
+Playable in browser on [my website](https://eikrt.github.io/freakout).

-## Todos:
+## Dependecies

-Multiplayer with sockets

-Procedural graphics

-Audio

-More interesting paddle mechanics

-...

-And more!
+in shell.nix